Spirent/py-stcrestclient/README.md

 - Interact with TestCenter server:

    `python -m stcrestclient.tccsh`

+-Get information about a TestCenter server (and check if it is running):

+   `python -m stcrestclient.systeminfo server_addr`

 - Install [client adapter](https://github.com/Spirent/py-stcrestclient#automation-client-rest-api-adapter) for Python automation scripts to use ReST API, without any code change:

    `python -m stcrestclient.adapt`